-- Protected data: Data marked as "protected" is encrypted when the device is in the powered-off state and while in the powered-on state before the user first successfully inputs their credentials.
-Encryption is NIAP certified as compliant with MDFPP. - Sensitive data: The KPE feature SDP encrypts data marked as "sensitive" when the device is in the locked state in addition to the powered-off state.
-The file can be marked as "sensitive" using KPE APIs or by moving files to the KPE Workspace/ Work profile Chamber directory.
-SDP is NIAP certified as compliant with MDFPP and available for use in this STIG. - Encryption: Samsung Galaxy devices supporting Android 11 use File-Based Encryption (FBE).
-Devices launched with Android 10 include a "Strong Protection" control.
-When "Strong Protection" is activated on devices released with Android 10, or for devices released with Android 11, the user must successfully authenticate with the device password after boot before the "protected" and "sensitive" data is decrypted. - O DualDAR: Knox 3.3 also introduces Dual Data-at-Rest (DualDAR) for Galaxy S10 (and newer) devices compliant with Commercial Solutions for Classified Program (CSfC) DAR Capability Package (CP).
-See Section 6.3 for more information. - Encryption of network data: This STIG does not mandate the use of a virtual private network (VPN); however, KPE offers a wide selection of advanced VPN features, such as providing the ability to configure different VPNs for the Knox Workspace and the personal profile under legacy deployments as well as for individual apps under any deployment.
+- Encryption of device data: - DualDAR: Knox 3.3 also introduces Dual Data-at-Rest (DualDAR) for Galaxy S10 (and newer) devices compliant with Commercial Solutions for Classified Program (CSfC) DAR Capability Package (CP).
+See Section 6.3 DualDAR for more information. - Encryption of network data: This STIG does not mandate the use of a virtual private network (VPN); however, KPE offers a wide selection of advanced VPN features, such as providing the ability to configure different VPNs for the Work Profile and the Personal profile under legacy deployments as well as for individual apps under any deployment.